Adiabatic charge transport through non-Bloch bands

 Importantly, the effective energy ${\rm Re}[{\tilde E}]$, associated with the converged $\beta$ forming GBZ, of the non-Bloch bands can be linked with $\phi$ that plays the role of an effective momentum, see Fig. \ref{fig:fig2}(d).
 The off-critical (critical) phases exhibit a gap (gap-closing) between valence and conduction bands as shown with $\star$, $\square$, $\triangle$, $\circ$, $\diamond$, and $\triangledown$ ($+$, and $\times$) symbols.
 This non-Bloch band structure respects the chiral symmetry as the energy of the valence band is exactly opposite to that of the conduction band for a given $\phi$.
 The gap observed is only topological in nature when ${\rm Re}[W]\ne 0$ ${\rm Im}[W]=0$, while gapless region is associated with ${\rm Re}[W]=0$ ${\rm Im}[W] \ne 0$.
 Hence the critical behavior correctly justifies the finite ${\rm Im}[W]$ behavior around the Hermitian phase boundaries.

 We now investigate the BBC using the non-Bloch momentum $\beta$ that constitutes GBZ.
-Considering $\phi$ to be a periodic variable, we compute the bulk bi-orthogonalized winding number $W_{\beta}$ from $H(\beta)$ (Eq. (\ref{eq:sshlr1})), $W_{\beta}=\frac{1}{2\pi i} \int_0^{2\pi} d\phi \, \partial_\phi \log\big[\det(q)\big] $ where $q$ is obtained from the anti-diagonal part of the flattened Hamiltonian $Q$.
+We compute the bulk bi-orthogonalized winding number $W_{\beta}$ given by

+where $q$ is obtained from the anti-diagonal part of the flattened Hamiltonian $Q$ which is obtained from $H(\beta)$ (Eq. (\ref{eq:sshlr1})).
+Here $\phi$ is a periodic variable.
 We show the evolution of real-space OBC energy spectrum alongside with $W_{\beta}$ as a function of a parameter to establish the non-Bloch BBC that is otherwise not recovered with the Bloch momentum $k$, see Figs. \ref{fig:fig3} (a,b) and (c,d) for variation with $d$ and $c$, respectively.
 These results clearly reveal the direct correspondence between the existence (number) of zero-energy modes and quantized (non-zero) values of $W_{\beta}$.
 The phase boundaries are correctly mimicked, irrespective of the phases on either side.
 Most importantly, we find critical phases where a highly degenerate gapless region is directly associated with a non-quantized and fluctuating nature in $W_{\beta}$.
-The color-coded energy spectrum in terms of the average position straightaway brings the existence of skin effect in our model, see Figs. \ref{fig:fig3} (a,b,d).
+The color-coded energy spectrum in terms of the average position straightaway brings the existence of NH skin effect in our model, see Figs. \ref{fig:fig3} (a,b,d).
 The imaginary part of the energy survives in the critical region exhibiting a complex structure at ${\rm Re}[E]=0$ line whereas for topological phases, the earlier always vanishes, see Figs. \ref{fig:fig3} (c).
 Therefore, after correctly identifying the non-Bloch momentum $|\beta| e^{i\phi}$, the topological phases observed under OBC can be appropriately understood from the bulk invariant.